 FETC® attendees represent all 50 states and over 40 countries.
 Our attendees have varied professional roles in education, but all are educational technology leaders: administrators, IT directors, instructional designers, academic computing professionals, media specialists, technology integration specialists, edtech and instructional coaches, tech-savvy faculty, and others charged with technology implementations on campuses, districts and states.

 Sponsored Presentations Do not use this portal.
 Click for more information

 When submitting an application to present, please identify which of the following tracks best fits your proposal.
 Our Program Selection Committee will evaluate proposals in all tracks based on their value and relevance.

-Future of EdTech Administrator: This track offers sessions dynamically designed for superintendents, assistant superintendents, district administrators, state education leaders, principals, media specialists, technologists, facilities management directors, finance directors and virtual school leadership.
+Future of EdTech Administrator: This track offers sessions dynamically designed for superintendents, assistant superintendents, district administrators, state education leaders, chief academic officers, principals, innovation directors, facilities management directors, finance directors and virtual school leadership.

 FETC is accepting applications for all of the session formats described below.
 You will be required to select the preferred session type, and then be given the opportunity to indicate alternate session types that you would consider for the proposed presentation.

 Keynotes: Keynotes provide an opportunity for all conference attendees to gather together to learn from high-profile speakers who engage attendees on important topics and content that are reflective of the prevailing themes of the conference.
 These highly regarded professionals are passionate about sharing their expertise with audiences.

 MEGA Sessions: These sessions provide the FETC audience with the most relevant and emerging educational technology topics and most popular speakers.
 These sessions are held in rooms double the size of concurrent sessions and draw 500 or more attendees.